mortar-works/mortar-website/src/site/use-cases/ditto.md

 pageImage: IASS_hoopd_hackney_01d.png
 homepageImage: ditto-detail03.png
 description: |-
   Ditto is a platform for creating dynamic and responsive information and advice services.
-Ditto stands for Digital Inclusion Triage Tools and creates customised  methods for assessing the needs of users and a suite of tools for presenting the most appropriate services and resources.
+Ditto stands for Digital Inclusion Triage Tools.
+The platform assesses the needs of users and provides a suite of tools for customising how they access support and services.

 order: 2
 ---